beaumontlab/antonie/README.md

 ============
 Currently, Antonie can map the FASTQ output of sequencers to a FASTA reference genome.
 In addition, it can also exclude known contaminants, like for example PhiX.
-Finally, if annotation of the reference genome is available, features found by Antonie will be annotated.
+Finally, if GFF3 annotation of the reference genome is available, features found by Antonie will be annotated.

-Antonie performs similar functions as for example [bowtie](http://bowtie-bio.sourceforge.net/index.shtml), except somewhat faster for small genomes, while also performing some analysis usually performed further downstream, for example by [fastqc](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+Antonie performs similar functions as for example [bowtie](http://bowtie-bio.sourceforge.net/index.shtml), except somewhat faster for small genomes, while also performing some of the analysis usually performed further downstream, for example by [fastqc](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).